What is Plantar Fasciitis?

 If the above methods fail to alleviate the issue or if a patient’s functional goals have not been met, more invasive treatments may be considered.
 Invasive treatments are named such as they include long recovery periods as well as routines of some of the conservative methods listed above.

-Steroid injections have garnered some acclaim in the last half century due to their increased ease of access.
-Those these treatments may relieve some of the pain a patient experiences, studies have shown that overtime, use of these treatments can cause ruptures in the plantar fascia leading to further complications.
+Steroid injections have garnered some acclaim in the last half-century due to their increased ease of access.
+Those these treatments may relieve some of the pain a patient experiences, studies have shown that over time, the use of these treatments can cause ruptures in the plantar fascia leading to further complications.

 Shock wave therapy is a treatment by physical means where acute pressure is applied periodically to the base of the heel.
 This method works on the train of thought that causing mild damage to the area will incite a healing response from the body.
 The procedure can cause swelling, pain, bruising, and numbness for a period of time.